ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 In the last paragraph of this blog I'll briefly show an example of a Code First approach with `Springfox`.

 # API design: an example
-Suppose that we, ***Ordina*** are hosting a conference where multiple technical and agile sessions will be given.
+Suppose that we, ***Ordina***, are hosting a conference where multiple technical and agile sessions will be given.
 Users can check session information and register for sessions.
 The backend service is accessed by a web application and two mobile apps.